General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Noel and Liam Gallagher from Oasis have an older brother, what’s his title?

-- Identify the track and the artist for the next lyric: “Possibly I’m silly, possibly I’m blind, pondering I can see by way of this and see what’s behind”
+- Identify the music and the artist for the next lyric: “Perhaps I’m silly, possibly I’m blind, pondering I can see by this and see what’s behind”

 - Matt Goss, Luke Goss and Craig Logan made up which band?

-- Full this Spice Women lyric: “In the event you wanna be my [BLANK], you gotta get with my mates”
+- Full this Spice Women lyric: “Should you wanna be my [BLANK], you gotta get with my buddies”

 - God Solely Is aware of was a 1966 hit for which American band?